by Nisi Shawl

 So that’s my list.
 It’s long yet incomplete.
 It’s missing some great books, books I’ve read that you’ll want to read, too — like Sofia Samatar’s multiple award-winning debut fantasy A Stranger in Olondria.
 But if you make it through this crash course in the history of black science fiction you’ll at least have some idea of what black science fiction is and where it’s coming from.
 Which will help you figure out where it’s going.

 A founder of the Carl Brandon Society, a nonprofit supporting the representation of minorities in imaginative fiction, Nisi Shawl won the James Tiptree, Jr. Award in 2009 for her story collection Filter House.
 She is coauthor of Writing the Other: A Practical Approach, and co-editor of Strange Matings: Science Fiction, Feminism, African American Voices, and Octavia E. Butler.
 She also co-edited Stories for Chip: A Tribute to Samuel R. Delany.
 Shawl regularly reviews SF for The Seattle Times.
-Her Belgian Congo steampunk novel Everfair is due out from Tor September 2016.
+Her Belgian Congo steampunk novel Everfair is available on all platforms.
 She promises to update her website soon